Expertise: Productivity and innovation, firm organisation, labour economics

 Skill biased management, evidence from manufacturing firms: Management quality varies widely within countries, regions and industries.
 Using the World Management Survey on manufacturing plants, this research (with Andy Feng) explores variation in workforce skills as a driver of differences in management practices.

-UK Industrial Strategy (with Richard Davies, Sandra Bernick and Tim Besley).
-This project follows on from our Industrial Strategy chapter in the LSE Growth Commission's 2016 report.
-We seek to gain a better understanding of the UK's sectoral and regional industrial structure, the effectiveness of different types of policy lever, and priority areas for the government's new industrial strategy.
+UK Industrial Strategy: This broad project follows on from our Industrial Strategy chapter in the LSE Growth Commission's 2017 report.
+Working together with CEP colleagues we seek to gain a better understanding of the UK's sectoral and regional industrial structure, the effectiveness of different types of policy lever, and priority areas for industrial strategy that seeks to move the UK onto a sustainable and inclusive growth path.

 - 2001-2002: MSc European Political Economy, LSE, with Merit